-Chesa Salis is situated in the center of Bever (1714 a.s.l.), a small, peaceful suburb of the famous St. Moritz, near the Samedan airport.
+Chesa Salis is situated in the center of Bever, a small, peaceful suburb of the famous St. Moritz, near the Samedan airport.
 Of course even Chesa Salis can’t free itself from the flair of this mecca for winter sports, which is immediately noticeable in the lobby, where the house is characterized with a few chic elements.
+But Chesa Salis is completely different to the big 5-star hotels in downtown St. Moritz.
+Those, who are familiar with the Engadine know, that this place is full of hidden beauty.
+Especially in the summer.

 Some of the rooms are really stunning: The Rodolfo room for example, is a jungle made out of Swiss pine wood.
 Even though the new hosts, Sarah Wild and Uwe Schmidt have strewn a few modern accessories around the place, it is very cosy and authentic.